 There is a clear market for an alternative irrigation system which is affordable, targeted at smallholdings, effective and easy to use.
 Futurepump was founded to bring the SF1 solar pump to market, accompanied by innovative payment plans, to meet this demand for clean, effective irrigation.

-Futurepump manufactures its own brand solar pump, SF1, in Rajkot, India, at a wholly owned subsidiary, before shipping to its markets in Africa and Asia.
-Sales of the SF1 are then made through two different channels: direct to farmers (in Kenya) and through established distributors who then market and sell the pump (in all other markets).
+Futurepump manufactures its own brand solar water pump, SF1, in Rajkot, India, at a wholly owned subsidiary, before shipping to its markets in Africa and Asia.
+Sales of the SF1 are then made through two different channels: direct to farmers and through established distributors who then market and sell the pump.
 The distribution model is two tier, national level distributors handle imports of container loads of pumps which are then distributed to a network of smaller local distributors.
 The marketing is carried out through demonstrations on farms, at markets and agricultural shows, and via a variety of media marketing methods including social media.

 The SF1 is sold for 65,000 KES ($650).
 To date, about 45% of Kenyan customers have paid upfront with the rest paying on credit.
 An initial payment plan required a down payment of $200 and then monthly payments of $25, meaning the pump is owned outright in less than 2 years.
 Futurepump is working with a number of PAYG companies to ensure pumps incorporate the relevant technology for remote monitoring, payment and control.

 Installation of the solar pumps is carried out with trained technicians who also provide end-user training.
 The SF1 comes with 24 months labour and spare parts warranty which ensures that the products are a good investment for smallholder farmers.